MichaBriskman/Bubble-Trouble-Remake/README.md

 StaticObject - Represnts every static object in the game.
 An abstarct class.</br>
 Wall - Represents a wall that blocks every object in the game.</br>
 Weapon - Represents a weapon.
 An abstarct class.</br>

-# Main databases:
-vector of Player - stores the players playing. vector of Ball - stores the active balls in the game vector of static objects - stores the walls, doors and gifts.

-# Special algorithms:

-# Known bugs:

-# Other: